klebertiko/spring-boot-bucket4j-redis-demo/README.md

-## Spring-boot with Bucket4j and Hazelcast Demo
+## Spring-boot with Bucket4j and Redis Demo

-The aim of this demo is to demonstrate **rate-limiting** by using [Bucket4j](https://github.com/vladimir-bukhtoyarov/bucket4j) and the *In-Memory Data Grid* [Hazlecast](https://hazelcast.org/).
+The aim of this demo is to demonstrate **rate-limiting** by using [Bucket4j](https://github.com/vladimir-bukhtoyarov/bucket4j) and the *In-Memory Data Grid* [Redis](https://redis.io/).

-To do that, we will run two instances of the same application, they share the same bucket which is stored on Hazelcast.
+To do that, we will run two instances of the same application, they share the same bucket which is stored in Redis.
 When a request from the same Ip hit any of the two instances the shared bucket is decremented.

 The result is immediately visible to any instance.

+ ## Pre requisite
+ 1. Redis server running on port ``6379``

  ## Demo